Distributed Algorithms for Internet-of-Things-enabled Prosumer Markets: A Control Theoretic Perspective: Problem Statement

 Given this basic setting, we are interested in solving the following optimization problem:

-\begin{problem} \end{problem} We assume that for this optimization problem an optimal point $(\xi^*, \eta^*) \in \R^{2n}_+$ exists.
-The optimal point is unique by Assumption \ref{assump_1} of strict convexity of the cost functions $g_i(\cdot)$.
-As our problem is timed, we aim to design an algorithm determining, for each time instant $t_k$, values of $x_i(k)$ and $y_i(k)$ such that for the long-term averages, we have
+\begin{problem}[Optimization] \end{problem} We assume that for this optimization problem an optimal point $(\xi^*, \eta^*) \in \R^{2N}_+$ exists.
+The optimal point is unique by Assumption \ref{assump_1} of strict convexity of the cost function $g_i(\cdot)$.
+As our problem is timed, we aim to design a distributed algorithm determining, for each time instant $t_k$, values of $x_i(k)$ and $y_i(k)$, such that for the long-term averages, we have: